 The London Pavillion - 1 Piccadilly Circus (map)

-Today an entertainment venue, the London Pavilion saw the premieres of four of five Beatles films: A Hard Day’s Night, Help!, Yellow Submarine, and Let it Be.
+But in it's heyday, it played host to numerous film debuts including the premieres of four of five Beatles films: A Hard Day’s Night, Help!, Yellow Submarine, and Let it Be.

-The London Palladium Theatre - 8 Argyll Street (map
+The London Palladium Theatre - 8 Argyll Street (map)

-In 1963, the Beatles gave a concert here that coined the term “Beatlemania.”
+But, in 1963, the Beatles gave a concert here that coined the term “Beatlemania.”

 The theatre was packed with thousands of fans and it’s estimated that 15 million people tuned in to watch the performance.